-- Group book sharing where the educator holds the book is an ideal way to engage a group who is distanced and does not require the children to touch anything or each other. - Offer easy to clean props to children that encourage participation and interaction, such as a toy digger while reading Where Do Diggers Sleep at Night? - Read with animation - Make sure the book is large and clear enough for the children to see the illustrations - Pause frequently to encourage interaction and conversation with the children.
+- Group book sharing where you hold the book is the ideal way to engage a group who is distanced and does not require the children to touch anything or each other. - Offer easy to clean props to children that encourage participation and interaction, such as a toy digger while reading Where Do Diggers Sleep at Night? - · Read with animation - Make sure the book is large and clear enough for the children to see the illustrations - Pause frequently to encourage interaction and conversation with the children.
 Pausing helps you create opportunities to act out the story, imitate actions, ask questions, make interesting comments and relate the book to the children's personal experiences.

-Helping educators recognize existing and new opportunities for incidental conversation
+Recognizing existing and new opportunities for incidental conversation

-Now more than ever, it will be important for childcare providers to make the most of incidental conversations throughout the day when distancing is not possible (e.g. toileting/diapering, handwashing, applying sunscreen, infant feeding, etc.).
-Staff can make these routines interactive using the same strategies they would during play; by turning the routine into a game, talking about what they are doing, and making interesting comments or asking questions that are responsive to the child and that invite more conversation.
+Now more than ever, it will be important for you to make the most of incidental conversations throughout the day when distancing is not possible (e.g. toileting/diapering, handwashing, applying sunscreen, infant feeding, etc.).
+You can make these routines interactive using the same strategies you would during play; by turning the routine into a game, talking about what you are doing, and making interesting comments or asking questions that are responsive to the child and that invite more conversation.

 New protocols can also offer new opportunities for incidental conversation.
-For example, arrivals are an important time when children may be keen to share information with providers.
+For example, arrivals are an important time when children may be keen to share information with you.
 However, new drop-off procedures may create a lot more separation anxiety for children.
 Although this may be a very stressful time for the child, it can also be an opportunity for the provider doing an arrival screening to have a brief incidental conversation with the child.
 This may reduce the child's anxiety and at the same time, provide support for language development.